Demystifying Inclusive Leadership

 What does inclusive leadership look like in practice?

 Inclusive leaders are brilliant communicators.
 They are experts at engaging with the various cultures and groups that make up the modern-day workplace.
-Leading inclusively requires a concentrated effort as a leader to work with what we call cultural intelligence.
+Leading inclusively requires a concentrated effort as a leader to work with what we call cultural adaptability.
 This means displaying cultural awareness and sensitivity in everything you do, effectively adapting your leadership style to social and cultural differences.
 These might stem from any aspect of workplace diversity, including the protected characteristics under the Equality Act 2010 but also other factors like class, education or socio-economic status.

 What are the business benefits that come from inclusive leadership?

-Developing this higher level of cultural intelligence gives senior leaders the confidence to act as a diversity ‘ally’, and to visibly champion difference across their organisations.
-A 2012 report from the Centre for Talent Innovation, for example, showed that culturally intelligent leaders are 3.5 times more likely to get the full potential out of their staff.
+Developing this higher level of cultural adaptability gives senior leaders the confidence to act as a diversity ‘ally’, and to visibly champion difference across their organisations.
+A 2012 report from the Centre for Talent Innovation, for example, showed that culturally adaptable leaders are 3.5 times more likely to get the full potential out of their staff.
 This equates to a number of tangible benefits right throughout the talent pipeline: from boosting engagement in existing staff groups to appealing to a wider range of candidates during recruitment.

 Inclusive leaders can also bring about reduced instances of bullying, harassment, grievance and long-term sickness among their staff.
 And by successfully managing the impact of unconscious bias – in themselves and others – they are able to retain and unlock the best diverse talent, and use it as a base to build high-performing teams.
 To give one example, in 2014 the Financial Times reported that organisations could be 10-30% more productive if all their LGBT employees felt comfortable being out at work.